Menstrual cramps: 7 tips to relieve pain

 • pelvic disease

-Please note: some types of contraception, such as the copper IUD, can make your periods much more painful.
+Please note: some types of contraception, such as the copper IUD, can make your period much more painful.
 If you've just changed your contraception and your periods are causing you pain, talk to your doctor.
 Maybe this contraception isn't right for you, and another one will suit you better.

 Our 7 tips to relieve the pain of menstrual cramps!